zendesk/ruby-kafka/README.md

 producer = kafka.get_producer

 # `produce` will buffer the message in the producer.
+producer.produce("hello1", topic: "test-messages")

+# It's possible to specify a message key:
+producer.produce("hello2", key: "x", topic: "test-messages")

+# If you need to control which partition a message should be written to, you
+# can pass in the `partition` parameter:
-producer.produce("hello1", key: "x", topic: "test-messages", partition: 0) producer.produce("hello2", key: "y", topic: "test-messages", partition: 1)
+producer.produce("hello3", topic: "test-messages", partition: 1)

+# If you don't know exactly how many partitions are in the topic, or you'd
+# rather have some level of indirection, you can pass in `partition_key`.
+# Two messages with the same partition key will always be written to the
+# same partition.
+producer.produce("hello4", topic: "test-messages", partition_key: "yo")

 # `send_messages` will send the buffered messages to the cluster.
 Since messages
 # may be destined for different partitions, this could involve writing to more